pi-star-2025/pi_star/eye_candy_os.md

 Then anything that makes you fall from the clouds into your body is crunching further in, to become 15.
 This crunches deeper into your breath, into the center.

+Triangle, Square, Pentagon.

+Sunlight, Clouds, Body.

+Eyelashes, Eye whites, eye color/blacks.

+It keeps repeating around, creating a golden circle of red/blue/green.
+That's how the star would see it.